-No Consolidation of DF Cases with Other Family Law Cases

-There shall be no consolidation of a DF case with another family law case.
-DF cases may only be consolidated with other DF cases.
-Instead, parties must file a notice of related case.
-Refer to Rule 5.2.4.
-(Adopted 1/1/2014)
+No Consolidation of DF Cases with Other Family Law Cases.
+The court will not order the consolidation of a DF case with another family law case.
+A DF case may only be consolidated with another DF case.
+(Adopted 1/1/2014; Rev. 1/1/2015)